-Best Android Tablet of 2017
+Best Android Tablets of 2017

 For the enthusiast

-For Android enthusiasts, the Nexus 9 is an easy pick.
-But if you just want a big tablet, running Android and don't want to spend too much, check it out.
+We liked the Pixel C when it first arrived at the end of 2015.
+We thought the design was striking and the NVIDIA Tegra X1 processor handled everything well.
+We really loved the crisp display and thought the package represented the Pixel brand very well.
+It reached its full potential with Android 7.0 and the native multi-window display feature.

-Bottom line: For the Android enthusiast, the Nexus 9 is an excellent test-bed for custom software installations.
-It's fully unlockable and factory software is readily provided.
+Enthusiasts will love the Pixel C because the hardware is open and unlockable.
+Third-party Android builds or Linux builds or something nobody has thought of yet can be flashed to the tablet with no worries and the path back is as easy as downloading the software from Google.

-One more thing: The community will continue support for the Nexus 9 long after it officially ends because of its open hardware and bootloader.
+Bottom line: The community will continue support for the Pixel C long after it officially ends because of its open hardware and bootloader.

 Conclusion

 Like most things, there is no one Android tablet that's right for everyone.
-That's one of the big reasons Google was able to break Apple's dominance in mobile computing — they offer a choice for just about everyone.
-Whether you want the stylish look and thin profile of the Samsung Galaxy Tab S2 or the high-powered yet low-priced NVIDIA Shield K1 — or anything in between — someone is making a tablet that will work for you.
+That's one of the big reasons Google was able to break Apple's dominance in mobile computing — it offers a choice for just about everyone.
+Whether you want the stylish look and thin profile of the Samsung Galaxy Tab S3 or the high-powered yet low-priced NVIDIA Shield K1 — or anything in between — someone is making a tablet that will work for you.

-Our pick with the Pixel C is tough to beat.
-Great construction, an awesome screen, and current software with all the features you hear about directly from Google make it the one tablet we can recommend to everyone.
+Our pick with the Galaxy Tab S3 is tough to beat.
+Great construction, an awesome screen, and Samsung's unique S Pen experience put it at the top of our list.

 Best overall